Infected website? Please pass this along to anyone you know who has been hacked recently.

 It is possible your password has been comprised or stolen from your computer.
 After changing your FTP password it is important that you do not save your password within your FTP software, web design software, or in email.
 In other words, write down your password on paper and do not save in your software (at least for the next couple of months).

-A great percentage of hacked web sites are compromised due to clients not using encryption.
+A good percentage of hacked websites are compromised due to clients not using encryption.
 And it is also possible your computer may have a virus which monitors keystrokes typed directly into your computer or sniffs passwords as they pass through your network or computer.
 Network sniffing can be avoided by using FTPS and will help prevent easy access to your passwords.

 – If possible use FTPS from now on (if possible).

 – Set up an SSL certificate at your domain name, then connect using SSL (https://) when possible.
-If your site is running WordPress, check out the WordPress HTTPS plugin.
+If your site is running WordPress, check out this article, How do I prepare my WordPress blog for an SSL Certificate?

 Excellent malware scanning software, with a free download option.